 Space Data Centers: Companies Harness Sunlight, Cooling, No Permits for AI

-By moving compute off‑planet, these firms hope to tap resources that are otherwise unavailable in terrestrial labs.
-The promise is simple: a place where sunlight never stops, heat can be shed into vacuum, and the usual permitting maze disappears.
-Their vision, as Axiom puts it, hinges on those very advantages.
+The idea is almost too simple: a spot where sunlight never stops, heat can be dumped into vacuum, and the usual permitting maze disappears.
+Axiom says its whole plan leans on those very perks.

 Their vision is to use the advantages of space, such as constant sunlight, natural cooling and the absence of Earth-based permits, to build large computing systems for AI and other heavy data tasks.
 Axiom Space Axiom Space, a Houston-based commercial space infrastructure company, is also venturing into the orbital data centre market.
 Their Orbital Data Centre programme will deploy data-processing nodes in low Earth orbit, offering services not only to terrestrial customers but also to space-based users.